m-allanson/workbook-crafting-interpreters/notes/4-challenges.md

 For further reading see the [Chomsky hierarchy](https://en.wikipedia.org/wiki/Chomsky_hierarchy).
 A regular grammar is used to generate a regular language.
 This is a type 3 grammar in the Chomsky hierarchy.
 A regular language can be describe with a finite state machine.
 A finite state machine can recognise only one state at a time.

 I assume the grammars for Python and Haskell are complex enough that they can not be described with a Type 3 (regular) grammar.

+Aha.
+Here is a clear explanation from [the computer science Stack Exchange](https://cs.stackexchange.com/questions/77989/is-python-a-context-free-language):

+> Context-free grammars cannot express the rules of INDENT/DEDENT and so Python (which we use today in practice with INDENTs/DEDENTs)is not pure CF. Parsers (or lexical analyzers or lexers) for these languages use additional techniques to handle those structures.
+For example keep track of indentation levels, or tokenizer (scanners) may count number whitespaces and store that info in a table for later use.

+Python's treatment of whitespace means it can only be described by a more complex grammar.
+If Python cannot be described with a context-free grammar, it also cannot be described with a regular grammar.
+Refer back to the Chomsky hierarchy for more details on that.

 ---